-Level of Incident Examples of type of behaviour Suggested actions L1 incident (-1) (low level incident) L2 incident (-2) (Moderate level incident) Lateness to Lesson / Incorrect uniform / Misuse of mobile phone/ lack of equipment/ low level disruption to learning / insufficient effort in lesson / chewing.
-Failure to attend a session to complete homework Explain to student a verbal warning will be logged.
+Level of Incident t from the least intrusive and gradu Examples of type of behaviour Suggested actions L1 incident (-1) (low level 1 incident (-1) (low level incident) L2 incident (-2) (Moderate Lateness to Lesson / Incorrect uniform / Misuse of mobile phone/ lack of equipment/ low level disruption to learning / insufficient effort in lesson / chewing.
+Failure to attend a session to Explain to student a verbal warning will be logged.
 3 x level 1 incidents for lateness to lesson / uniform infringements and misuse of mobile phone automatically results in a 45 minute after school detention.
-Discussed issue with student and resolved after lesson. level incident) /disrespectful behaviour towards staff/student/ failure to complete adequate classwork/ behaviour that is significantly affecting learning/behaviour during social or unstructured time.
+Discussed issue with student and level incident) complete homework /disrespectful behaviour towards staff/student/ failure to complete adequate classwork/ behaviour that is significantly affecting learning/behaviour during social or unstructured time. resolved after lesson.
 Student moved to another seat in the class.
 Student moved to work with another member of the dept. Informal detention (5 / 10 min detention during break/lunch) Department detention - 20minutes Achievement Leader detention - 20minutes L3 Incident (-3) (Serious Incident) U code - late after register closes.
 Removal from lesson / EXIT from lesson due to significant disruption making it impossible for learning to take place / Truancy from school/lessons / Bullying behaviours / vandalism / disrespectful behaviour towards staff/students After school detention 45mins Class teacher to call parents directly or email.
 Conversation with the student to reiterate expectations before next lesson and resolve the issue.
 Student moved to a different class for a period of time.
 Part-day isolation (depending on the nature of the incident) Full-day isolation (depending on the nature of the incident) Suspension (depending on the nature of the incident) Permanent Exclusion (depending on the nature of the incident) L3 Incident (-3) (Serious Incident) Failure to attend ASD Part-day isolation

-Dealing with a significant incident
+Dealing with a Significant Incident